Sky Mobile and Giffgaff customers suffer outage

 "Our technical teams are still working hard to restore these services fully," a Giffgaff spokesperson told the BBC.

-Downdetector around a thousand reports apiece of problems with Sky and Giffgaff today.
+Downdetector had around a thousand reports apiece of problems with Sky and Giffgaff on Friday.
 Users self-report technical issues to the website.

 Both networks rely on O2's mobile network, as does Virgin Mobile - which recently began moving customers to O2 networks after the two operators merged in 2021.